dfsp-spirit/freesurfer_parallel_scripts/README.md

 This requires first running the cross-sectional `recon-all` pipeline for all time points you have.
 If a subject is named `subject1` and you have MRI scans from two time points, the NIFTI input files should be called `subject1_MR1.nii` and `subject1_MR2.nii` before you run the cross-sectional pipeline, so that you get two output directories named `subject1_MR1` and `subject1_MR2`.

-Then, you can run the longitudinal pipeline using the script
+Then, you can run the longitudinal pipeline using the script [./longitudinal/fs_longitudinal_pipeline.bash](./longitudinal/fs_longitudinal_pipeline.bash) from this repo.